Vegan Cabbage Rolls Recipe

 Let’s Talk Cabbage Rolls

 Stuffed Cabbage rolls are such a great comfort food.
-They are made in all corners of the world and are stuffed with favorite vegetables, grains and spices of the region.
+They are made in all corners of the world and are stuffed with the region’s best vegetables, grains, and spices.

 You may even have a family recipe from your ancestry line.

-I've kind of forgone a nationality for these cabbage rolls and just call them vegan.
-They're not exactly Irish, Slovak, Russian or Greek so they are just good ol' vegan.
+I’ve forgone a nationality for these cabbage rolls and just call them vegan.
+They’re not exactly Irish, Slovak, Russian, or Greek, so they are just good ol’ vegan.

-I've been wanting to put this recipe on the blog for a very long time.
-Stuffed cabbage rolls and stuffed grape leaves to tell you the truth.
+I’ve wanted to put this recipe on the blog for a long time.
+Stuffed cabbage rolls and stuffed grape leaves, to tell you the truth.

 Vegan Cabbage Rolls Recipe is steamed cabbage rolled around a flavorful mushrooms, rice and lentils.
 Overhead photo of 5 rolls topped with a rich red sauce down the center.

-There are a few steps in making this stuffed cabbage rolls recipe.
+There are a few steps in making this stuffed cabbage roll recipe.

-You can make it all at once or you can break in down into two or even three days.
+You can make it all at once or break it down into two or even three days.
 Your choice.

-Sometimes I just like to dive in and spend 30 minutes making up the stuffing and then complete it all at the same time.
+Sometimes, I like to dive in and spend 30 minutes making up the stuffing and then complete it all at the same time.

 What are Some Steps in Making an Easy Vegan Cabbage Rolls Recipe

-You can pre-make many parts of the recipe and set them aside for the final rolling or just start at the beginning and go all the way through.
+You can pre-make many parts of the recipe and set them aside for the final rolling, or start at the beginning and go all the way through.

 Cook the lentils.